kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

 - **`snappi_ip_start`**: Specifies the starting IP address for the Ixia interface.

 These fields will allow proper mapping and configuration of DUT and Ixia ports during BGP testing to ensure seamless traffic flow.

-⚠️ **Note:** Current sonic-mgmt contains snappi and snappi-ixnetwork versions as "0.9.1".
-New snappi model will have changes in connecting ports, start/stop traffic and start/stop captures.
-All these changes are incorporated in PR# (https://github.com/sonic-net/sonic-mgmt/pull/17914).
-Once these changes are incorporated, sonic-mgmt will have latest snappi versions.